IVTore/Tore.Core/README.md

 Defines the class Com which manages Http client requests and responses.

 Com gathers sub components required for a proper request and its response into an instance.
 Since client requests and responses differ dramatically, Com objects give both standard and micro managed request types and response handling.
-For simple standard http requests use STATIC functions Com.send(...), Com.sendAsync(...), Com.Talk<T>(...) and Com.TalkAsync<T>(...) .
+For simple standard http requests use STATIC functions

+    - Com.send(...),
+    - Com.sendAsync(...),
+    - Com.Talk<T>(...) and
+    - Com.TalkAsync<T>(...) .

 Otherwise, create a Com object and manipulate the request via

    - The Com instance properties, like: content, accept, mediaType.
    - The Com instance req, the HttpRequestMessage property, directly.

-Then use INSTANCE send() and sendAsync() routines.
+Then use INSTANCE send() or sendAsync() routines.

 IMPORTANT:
 Instance content, accept and mediaType properties are transferred to request just before sending it.